Sareee

-She was trained by Kyoko Inoue and made her debut in April 2011 at the age of 15.
+Fujimura made her debut in April 2011 at the age of 15.
 She worked for World Woman Pro-Wrestling Diana for six years, before transferring to Seadlinnng in February 2017.
 After leaving Seadlinnng in September, she returned to Diana, where she competed until January 2020.
+She then signed with WWE in 2020 and performed for the NXT brand under the ring name Sarray from 2021 to 2023.
+After her tenure in WWE, she returned to Japan working as a freelancer.
+In late 2023, she signed with American promotion Sukeban.